-“Start your day by asking yourself what is going well in your life, urged Greg Bell, ICMA’s Tuesday conference keynote speaker and author of Water the Bamboo.
+“Start your day by asking yourself what is going well in your life," urged Greg Bell, ICMA’s 2018 Annual Conference keynote speaker and author of Water the Bamboo.
 Answering that question creates optimism in your life and helps reinforce that “first day of work” attitude in your team.

 Bell stressed that courageous leaders build trust by following certain principles.
 He told the audience that he absorbed many life lessons from his grandfather as they worked on the family farm in a small town in Texas.